NovaViper/NixConfig/README.md

   - `homeModules`: Custom Home-Manager modules used throughout the flake (and some being upstreamable)
   - `scripts`: Bash/Posix scripts needed for various `precommit` and `just` commands
   - `assets`: Repository assets like images and videos
-- `core`: Shared configurations applied to all hosts and users
+- `base`: Shared configurations applied to all hosts and users
 - `features`: Opt-in configurations/feature flags that one or more users/hosts can use
-  - `home`: NixOS specific feature flags (some features contain some shared Home-manager options that get applied to all users)
-  - `system`: Home-Manager specific feature flags
 - `checks`: Flake evaluation tools for ensuring the flake is properly formatted and builds successfully.
 Also contains git-hooks to ensure the repository is properly setup.
 Accessible via `nix flake check`
 - `overlays`: Patches and version overrides for some packages, applied to all systems and even the devshell.
 Accessible via `nix build`.
 - `pkgs`: Custom nix packages defined similarly to the nixpkgs ones.
 Also accessible via `nix build`.
 You can compose these into your own configuration by using my flake&rsquo;s overlay, or consume them through NUR.